hashicorp/terraform-provider-azurerm/website/docs/r/express_route_connection.html.markdown

 * `name` - (Required) The name which should be used for this Express Route Connection.
 Changing this forces a new resource to be created.

-* `express_route_circuit_peering_id` - (Required) The ID of the Express Route Circuit Peering within this Express Route Connection should be created.
+* `express_route_circuit_peering_id` - (Required) The ID of the Express Route Circuit Peering within which this Express Route Connection should be created.
 Changing this forces a new resource to be created.

-* `express_route_gateway_id` - (Required) The ID of the Express Route Gateway within this Express Route Connection should be created.
+* `express_route_gateway_id` - (Required) The ID of the Express Route Gateway within which this Express Route Connection should be created.
 Changing this forces a new resource to be created.

 * `authorization_key` - (Optional) The authorization key to establish the Express Route Connection.